nitesh-jaswal/azure-eventhubs-localcheckpointstore/README.md

 # Azure Eventhubs Local Checkpoint Store

+Dependancy: `azure-eventhub=5.10.0`

 ## Introduction
 The default Azure SDK for python comes with the ability to checkpoint Azure EventHub events to the Azure Blob Storage only.
-However, the SDK does provide an Abstract Base Class  for custom implementation to a different storage device.
-This project provides a custom implementation of the checkpoint store for a local drive/file system.
+However, it does not provide the implementation to save the EventHub checkpoint object to a local/mounted file system.
+This project aims to provide that functionality by utilising the CheckpointStore Abstract Base Class provided in the SDK

 ![Azure EventHubs with Local Checkpointing](./docs/images/producer_services.png)